homecoded/sucodo/README.md

 any data to any server except to search engines.
 The search engines will only get chunks of the original data in a random order to make reconstructing the text on the side of the search engine provider a bit harder.
-The checked texts are not cached in any way.
+The checked texts are not cached in any way on a server.
+If there is caching, it will will be locally on the users machine and under his/her control.

 Things to consider if you want to use this software:
 ====================================================